PiresMA/epidemic_like_models/README.md

 * Castillo-Chavez, Carlos, and Sunmi Lee.
 "Epidemiology Modeling in the Life and Social Sciences."
 (2011).

+Membership Dynamics
+* Jeffs, Rebecca A., et al. "Activist model of political party growth."
+Physica A: Statistical Mechanics and its Applications 442 (2016): 359-372.
+* Cooney, Daniel, Francisco Prieto-Castrillo, and Yaneer Bar-Yam.
+"Analysis of Infectious-Recovery Epidemic Models for Membership Dynamics of Online Social Networks." arXiv preprint arXiv:1608.07870 (2016).

 Information/Rumour spreading
 * Kandhway, Kundan, and Joy Kuri.
 "Accelerating information diffusion in social networks under the Susceptible-Infected-Susceptible epidemic model."
 Advances in Computing, Communications and Informatics (ICACCI, 2014 International Conference on.
 IEEE, 2014.
 * Kandhway, Kundan, and Joy Kuri.
 "Campaigning in heterogeneous social networks: Optimal control of SI information epidemics."
 IEEE/ACM Transactions on Networking 24.1 (2016): 383-396.